 - Excellent interpersonal skills and ability to work independently and as part of a team

-Salary and Rank: This is a year to year Academic Professional position, Assistant/Associate, depending on experience.
+Salary and Rank: This is a year to year academic professional position; Assistant/Associate Librarian, Rank and salary dependent upon experience.

-Application Deadline: Application deadline November 14, 2017; applications will be reviewed weekly thereafter until the search is closed.
+Application Deadline: Application deadline is November 14, 2018; applications will be reviewed weekly thereafter until the search is closed.

 Other Information: Hiring is contingent upon eligibility to work in the United States.
 A background check is required for employment.
-For more information regarding ASU and the visit our web site: www.asu.edu.
-For the Tempe and/or Phoenix area, please visit www.visitarizona.com.
+For more information regarding ASU, visit our website: www.asu.edu.
+For more information about the Phoenix metropolitan area, please visit www.visitarizona.com.

 Arizona State University is a VEVRAA Federal Contractor and Equal Opportunity/Affirmative Action employer.
 Women and minorities are welcomed and encouraged to apply.